 - 7.7.1 An Employee is entitled to full payment for any statutory or gazetted public holiday, which falls on a normal work day if the Employee has attended for duty on the working day preceding such holiday and attends for duty on the working day immediately following such holiday. - 7.7.2 Provided that if an Employee is absent on either of those working days with reasonable excuse (the onus of proof being on the Employee) an entitlement to payment for the holiday exists as if the Employee had attended as outlined in 7.7.1. - 7.7.3 Any Employee who works on any statutory or gazetted holiday is paid for the time so worked at the rate of double time and a half, and receives a minimum payment of three (3) hours.
 The rate of double time and a half includes the ordinary time rate which would normally apply for the days work.
-For call outs on a public holiday see clause 7.5 Call-outs.
+For call outs on a public holiday - see clause 7.5 - Call-outs. - 7.7.4 Road Sweeping shall take place on the following public holidays if operationally required, unless gazetted day is a Sunday, when road sweeping would otherwise not be required: - 7.7.4.1 Australia Day: - 7.7.4.2 Adelaide Cup: - 7.7.4.3 Queen's Birthday; and - 7.7.4.4 Labour Day.